ChilliCream/graphql-workshop/docs/6-subscriptions.md

    }
    ```

-1. Create a new class `AttendeeSubscriptions` and put it in the `Attendees` directory.
+1. Create a new class, `AttendeeSubscriptions` and put it in the `Attendees` directory.

    ```csharp
    using System.Collections.Generic;